 Past trips have included a small group of Dante enthusiasts who traveled together for eight days from Firenze into the Casentino.
 Catherine and Kees’ love of “slow travel” brought the Dante lovers to hidden churches and sacred sites that date back to the time of the Etruscans, including visits to Camaldoli Monastery and La Verna where St. Francis retired to in prayer and ultimately received his stigmata.

-In May 2015, they successfully organized another Dante trip to Ravenna where the great 13th century poet lived out his last days.
-Most recently, in October 2016 they traveled with another small group to Perugia and Fabriano focusing on how Franciscan and Benedictine life and saints appear in Dante’s Divina Comedia.
+Past trips offered by Catherine and Kees include a Dante trip to Ravenna where the great poet lived out his last days.
+In October 2016, they traveled with small group to Perugia and Fabriano focusing on how Franciscan and Benedictine life and saints who appear in Dante’s Divina Comedia.

-To learn more about upcoming trips in 2017, please contact Catherine below or visit PoeticPlaces where you can find detailed programs (in Dutch and English) along with photos of upcoming trips.
+To learn more about upcoming trip in 2020, please contact Catherine below or visit PoeticPlaces where you can find a detailed program and photos.